imantung/imantung.github.io/_posts/2017-12-25-ruby-or-java-or-go.md

 ---
 layout: post
 title: "Ruby or Java or Golang"
-description: "commentary between Ruby, Java and Golang"
+description: "commentary between Ruby, Java and Golang for microservices"
 date: 2017-12-25 11:24:38 +0700
-tags: ["java", "golang", "ruby"]
+tags: ["java", "golang", "ruby", "microservices"]
 comments: true
 ---

 In our company, we are adopt [microservices](http://microservices.io/) architectural which is each product/service can have different language and technology stack.
 And these are 3 most chosen language: [Ruby](http://rubyonrails.org/), [Java](https://www.java.com/en/), [Golang](golang.org).

 Which one is better?
 None.
 I always believe that choice of language and architecture design decision is subjective based on knowledge, experience and preference of developer.
 Even [design pattern](https://en.wikipedia.org/wiki/Software_design_pattern) almost felt like propaganda for me.
 Every programming language have pro-contra and it's not only single person decision.
 Golang maybe powerful, but will you choose it if only yourself that able writing go code in whole company?
-We must consider people, learning curve, company culture and project needs before choose the language.
+We must consider people, learning curve, team culture and project needs before choose the language.

 *Disclaimer: This writing is my personal opinion of java/ruby/go without any intention to disregard specific programming language.*